Qubits-01/story/Story.md

 # Chapter 6: Resolution

-Steve found the issue.
+Steven found the issue.
 It was a simple mistake.

 This line is added by Lei.

 # Chapter 7: Chase
 This line was added by Chase.
-Manlilibre si Basti mamamya wahooooo!!
+Manlilibre si Calen mamamya wahooooo!!

 # Chapter 8: Basti